Lothian and Borders Police: Divisions

 The Lothian and Borders Police area stretched from Blackridge in the west to Newcastleton in the south.
 It was split into four territorial divisions, and several other non-territorial divisions for specialist and administrative roles.

 Territorial Divisions

-A Division covered the City of Edinburgh, and was created in 2002 following the amalgamation of the City of Edinburgh's three previous divisions.
+A Division covered the City of Edinburgh council area, and was created in 2002 following the amalgamation of the City of Edinburgh's three previous divisions.
 It was the largest territorial division in terms of manpower and population.
 Its headquarters were St Leonards Police Station.

 E Division covered East Lothian and Midlothian, stretching from the Edinburgh City Bypass to Dunbar in the east.
 Its headquarters were in Dalkeith.

 F Division covered West Lothian with its headquarters in Livingston.
-The division's officers were sometimes referred to as "F Troop", although this was regarded as offensive as "F Troop" was originally a comedy set in the old west of America (first shown 14 September 1965) that followed a group of misfit cavalrymen in the U.S. Army.

 G Division was the largest territorial division in Lothian and Borders Police and covered the Scottish Borders.
 It was approximately twice the size of all the other divisions combined, bordering England in the south.
 It covered a predominantly rural area featuring rolling country side and isolated population areas.
 Its headquarters were in Hawick.